-SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Climatic factors To reduce contributions to climate change To reduce vulnerability to climate change o reduce vulnerability to the impacts of climate change change as well as its Number of decentralised energy schemes granted permission.
-Total CO2 emissions To contribute towards the national target.
-To reduce the overall sources.
-Increase the proportion of energy generated from renewable and low carbon sources including by micro- generation, Combined Heat and Power (CHP), district heating and in transportation. per capita. carbon emissions.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Climatic factors to climate change To reduce vulnerability to climate change vulnerability to the impacts of climate change by reduci change as well as its Reduce the county's contribution to climate change by reducing greenhouse gas emissions from transport, domestic, commercial and industrial Number of decentralised energy schemes granted permission.
+To contribute towards the national target. problem. commercial and industrial sources.
+Increase the proportion of energy generated from renewable and low carbon sources including by micro- generation, Combined Heat and Power (CHP), district heating and in transportation.
+Total CO2 emissions per capita.
+To reduce the overall carbon emissions.

-SEA SEA Objective(s) SA Objective(s) Topic(s) Sub-objectives/Appraisal Questions Indicators Targets Cultural heritage • To conserve or enhance the historic environment, heritage assets and cultural heritage. • Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
-Preserve, protect and enhance Conservation Areas, Listed Buildings, archaeological remains, and other features and areas of historical heritage and cultural value e.g. locally listed buildings.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Cultural heritage To conserve or enhance the historic environment, heritage assets and cultural heritage. • Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
+Preserve, restore or expand Conservation Areas, Listed Buildings, archaeological remains, and other features and areas of historical heritage and cultural value e.g. locally listed buildings.
 Prevent development which is inappropriate in scale, form or design to its setting or to its function or local area.
 Encourage development that creates and sustains well- designed, high quality built environments that incorporate green space, encourage biodiversity and promote local distinctiveness and sense of place.
 Encourage cleanliness and/or improve the general appearance of the area.
 Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
 The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of heritage assets, locally important buildings across the Parish and particularly within a conservation area.
-To maintain or enhance current status in Belmont Rural.
+To maintain or enhance current status in Callow and Haywood.

-SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Material assets Landscape To conserve natural and man-made resources.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Material assets To conserve natural and man-made resources.
 To maintain or enhance the quality of landscapes and townscapes To improve the quality of surroundings Use natural resources and energy more efficiently.
 Minimise local and global pollution and protect or enhance environmental resources.
 Maximise energy efficiency and minimise the consumption of non- renewable energy i.e. from fossil fuels.
 Minimise the consumption of water, land, soil, minerals, aggregates and other raw materials by all?
 E.g. through integrated transport, sustainable resource-efficient design, local sourcing of food, goods, materials.
 Encourage the re- use/enhancement (to high standards of sustainable resource-efficient design) of existing buildings and minimise the need for new build.
 Encourage the use of clean technologies and water minimisation techniques.
 Maintaining Herefordshire Council's County Site and Monuments Register.
 Monitoring changes to historic landscapes.
 Agricultural land usage by quality No specific targets identified, but need to ensure that the register is kept up to date.
 No specific targets identified.
 Measure the number of hectares of best and most versatile soil lost through development.